 Put up the tent, grab a sleeping bag and lots of supplies for smores, and head to the backyard!
 Spend time as a family swapping spooky stories, chatting, and playing games.

 When it gets dark, peek out of the tent to look up at the night sky to admire the stars and see how many constellations you can find!
-For a list of constellations, click here!
+Check out this list of constellations!

 26. Relax with a Spa Day